 |Cost||$99, $199, or $499||$99 or $149||Varies depending on individual needs. $99-$566||$0 – $299|

-If you are interested in ancestry or health risk information, you should also look into AncestryDNA ($99 for ancestry test, $149 for ancestry + health test), 23andMe ($99 – $499), or even tests specific for African ancestry.
+If you are interested in ancestry or health risk information, you should also look into AncestryDNA (basic ancestry and health test), 23andMe (basic ancestry and health test), or even tests specific for African ancestry.

 Other DNA upload sites to check out are: